We are working with our negative and positive environmental impact

 Continued development of methods to measure our positive environmental impact.
 Increase the knowledge distribution of our knowledge on sustainable development and sustainable use of natural resources to the society by:

-- Reaching at least 4 million new observations of species reported to Artportalen every year.
+- Swedish Species Information Centre: Reaching at least 5 million new observations of species reported to Artportalen every year.

-- Making sure all employees have a personal webpage with relevant information on their scientific work, competences and skills.
+- Department of Ecology: Making sure all employees have a personal webpage with relevant information on their scientific work, competences and skills.

-- Designing the communication of Centre fo Biodiversity so that the government and Swedish authorities get information relevant for the society.
+- Swedish Biodiversity Centre: Designing the communication of Centre for Biodiversity so that the government and Swedish authorities get information relevant for the society.

-- Increasing the distribution to society of our knowledge of sustainable development and sustainable use of natural resources by examining the relevant stakeholders relevant requirements of the research and education we conduct.
+- Department of Crop Production Ecology: Increasing the distribution to society of our knowledge of sustainable development and sustainable use of natural resources by examining the relevant stakeholders relevant requirements of the research and education we conduct.